-In the Verifer status, you can see "Looking at x,y (m)" values displayed.
-These are the calculated positions in meters for the point you are looking at.
+In the top right corner, you can see Ref X and Ref Y values displayed.
+These are the calculated positions in metres for the point you are looking at.

-The error is proportionate and can vary depending on studio size but should not be higher than 2cm (in the example below the 0 point on the floor is out by 2mm in X and 4mm in Y).
+The error is proportionate and can vary depending on studio size but should not be higher than 2cm (in the example below the 0 point on the floor is out by 6mm in X and 4mm in Y).

-If your reference point is not on the floor put the height value in meters into Point Height.
-In our studio example the Point Height is 0.
+If your reference point is not on the floor put the height value in metres into Ref H. If you marked your points on the floor like in our example leave the Ref H set to 0.